 After the market, you will continue further north to the city of Ibarra to start the train ride that travels on an early 20th century railroad system, built to connect the northern Andes and the Pacific coast.
 A two-hour ride, dropping from over 8,000 feet to almost half this altitude, embraces high altitude vegetation, dry zones with bromeliad and pear cacti, ending in a sub-tropical zone with sugar cane plantations.
-The main attraction of this ride is travelling through tunnels and bridges following the Ambi River Canyon.
+The main attraction of this ride is traveling through tunnels and bridges following the Ambi River Canyon.
 Upon arrival in Salinas, an Afro-Ecuadorian village, you will enjoy lunch and an enriching cultural experience.

 You will spend the rest of the day in Magdalena, an agricultural, cattle and sheep raising community located in rolling hills east of the Imbabura volcano.
 The women of the region traditionally have embroidered the blouses of their costumes, now you can purchase utilitarian goods with this beautiful multicolored embroidery.
 Learn about their everyday activities such as morning cow milking, shepherding and in season, ox plowing.
 Stand face-to-face with people untouched by the urgencies of modern life.
 Overnight at the Magdalena Karanki Community.
 (B,L,D)

 Late morning, you will begin the return drive back to Quito with stops at the village of Cotacachi and the Cuicocha Crater Lake.
 Cotacachi is known for artisans that specialize in leatherwork, including bags, jackets, hats, and gloves.
 Lunch in the village (not included).
 Afterwards, you will drive to the picturesque Cuicocha Crater Lake, where you will have a chance to walk around, and your guide will inform you about how the lake was formed, and the flora and fauna of the area.
-Overnight at Hotel Quito in Quito.
+Overnight in Quito.
 (B)

 Depart south along the “Avenue of the Volcanoes”.
 Weather permitting, you will be able to observe Cotopaxi Volcano, the world´s highest active snow covered volcano, along the way.
 Heading east, you start to descend to the valley of Patate, to the sub-tropical region where Baños is located.
 Baños is known as the “gateway to the Amazonia”.

 In the afternoon, you will tour the Pastaza river canyon, known as the “Waterfall Avenue” where you find Cascada de la Virgen, Inés María, the Bride´s Mantle, Path of Machay, and the Devil´s Cauldron (Pailón del Diablo).
 With some luck, you can observe the active volcano Tungurahua ejecting its impressive fumaroles.
 Back again on the Pan-American high way you continue driving along the foothills of the Chimborazo Volcano, the highest point in Ecuador, at over twenty thousand feet, until you reach Riobamba.
-Overnight at Hosteria Abraspungo in Riobamba.
+Overnight in Riobamba.
 (B)

 From Riobamba, you’ll travel to Alausí, stopping for a walk-through of la Balbanera, the first Spanish church built in the country.
 In Alausí, you will take a spectacular train ride through the Devil’s Nose, a true feat in railway engineering of the early twentieth century.
 Box lunch.
 You continue south and experience a dramatic landscape change with deep canyons and small green valleys to reach the village of El Tambo, and detour to visit the Incan Archaeological site of Ingapirca, which means “Wall of the Inca”.
 This is the most important Incan relic in Ecuador.
 The citadel was built in the fifteenth century on the Inca trail that connected Quito to Cusco.
 The Solar Temple and the surrounding buildings follow the system of construction found in the ancient Incan capital of Cusco.
-Overnight at Hotel Carvallo in Cuenca.
+Overnight in Cuenca.
 (B)